 - Comparative & International Education Society New Scholars Committee, Knowledge Mobilization Sub-committee

 - “Countering violent religious extremism through education in multicultural Canada” (2015-2020), funded by SSHRC Insight Grant, Research Assistant for Dr. Ratna Ghosh

 - “Educational trajectories of radicalized females in Montreal” (2016-2017), funded by TSAS, Research Assistant for Dr. Ratna Ghosh

 (Mountains never meet, but people do.)

-This research is supported by grants from:
+This research is supported by: